 Purchase here: Shadow and Bone

 Similar recommended books: Lichgates by S.M.
-Boyce, Trial by Fire by Josephine Angelini, Red Queen by Victoria Aveyard, The Star-Touched Queen by Roshani Chokshi, Uglies by Scott Westerfeld, City of Bones by Cassandra Clare, Shatter Me by Tahereh Mafi
+Boyce, Trial by Fire by Josephine Angelini, The Waking Land by Callie Bates, Red Queen by Victoria Aveyard, The Star-Touched Queen by Roshani Chokshi, Uglies by Scott Westerfeld, City of Bones by Cassandra Clare, Shatter Me by Tahereh Mafi

 Meet Leigh Bardugo!